alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-29-salah-of-menstruating-woman.md

 ---
-layout: post
-title: "Salah of a menstruating woman"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5502"
+date: 2020/08/29
 hijri: Muharram 10, 1442
-date: 2020/08/29
-locale: en
 lang: en
-category: [fatwas, salah, women]
+layout: post
-note: true
+mass_edited: true
-summary: "If a woman becomes purified from menstruation or postpartum bleeding before the end of the due time of any Salah, she should offer this Salah and the one which can be combined with it."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5502
+summary: If a woman becomes purified from menstruation or postpartum bleeding before the end of the due time of any Salah, she should offer this Salah and the one which can be combined with it.
+title: Salah of a menstruating woman
 ---

 ### Question: